 You want to be hired by a large healthcare organization

-If they have an active open volunteer organization, start there.
-Get involved and make a difference.
-You can’t join just to join.
-I have seen plenty of people who joined an organization just to put it on their résumé but there really is little benefit there.
-What can be beneficial is starting to work in the place you want to work and provide the-over-the-top volunteer service that gets you noticed.
-If they need someone to organize an event and you are skilled at event management, do the best job imaginable.
-If they need someone to provide patient care and you can help by being available to transport, hold babies, or comfort the sick, do your best.
-You do your best because you want to, not because of the potential reward of a job, but if you sit home watching TV, no one in the TV set will call and offer you a new job, so you are better out there in the community making a difference.
+Begin with an open volunteer organization if they have one.
+Participate and make a difference.
+You can’t just join to join.
+I’ve seen lots of people join an organization only to put it on their resume, but there’s no advantage to doing so.
+What can be beneficial is beginning to work in the field you want to work in and providing outstanding volunteer service that gets you noticed.
+If they require someone to organize an event and you have event management experience, do the best job you can.
+Do your best if they require someone to provide patient care and you can assist by being available to transport, carry babies, or console the sick.
+You do your best because you want to, not because of the prospective reward of a job, but no one will call and offer you a new job if you sit at home watching TV, so you are better off out in the community making a difference.

 How do you handle rejection in the job search?